What are Repositories?

 As described above, go to Ubuntu Software Centre > Edit > Software Sources > Other Software and click Add.
 You can then type in an APT line in PPA form, like ppa:[username]/[ppaname].

-After clicking Add Source and Close, you have to Reload the software sources.
+After clicking Add Source and Close, you have to Reload the package list.
 You can then install packages from that PPA in the Software Center.

 Adding PPA through commandline